-This function is invoked only if in the user_send_lp_solution() function of the LP process the user opted for packing the current LP solution himself.
-Here he must unpack the very same data he packed there.
+This function is invoked only in the case of parallel computation and only if in the user_send_lp_solution() function of the LP module the user opted for packing the current LP solution herself.
+Here she must receive the data sent from there.